 Risk Management.
-For a comprehensive discussion regarding property insurance coverage and limits, self-insurance on worker's compensation and employee medical and dental benefits and legal contingent liability claims see "APPENDIX A- COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FISCAL YEAR 2019-Notes to the Basic Financial Statements-12.
+For a comprehensive discussion regarding property insurance coverage and limits, self-insurance on worker's compensation and employee medical and dental benefits and legal contingent liability claims see "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FISCAL YEAR 2019-Notes to the Basic Financial Statements-12.
 Risk Management" (CAFR page 83) and "-9.
 Long-Term Liabilities; Section 9.8.
 Claims and Judgements Payable" (CAFR page 74).

-The County carries an all-risk commercial property policy with various deductibles including: \$100,000 per occurrence for general property losses, \$20,000 boiler and machinery, and \$10,000 for contractor's equipment.
-Other deductibles apply for specific losses such as earthquake and flooding.
+The County carries an all-risk commercial property policy with various deductibles including: \$100,000 per occurrence for general property losses, 1% of the loss subject to a minimum of \$100,000 for earthquake and \$10,000 for contractor's equipment and fine art.
+Other deductibles apply for specific losses such as data and network restoration.
 The policy carries a total loss limit of \$500,000,000 per occurrence with sub-limits for earth movement and flood of \$100,000,000 per occurrence.
 There were no settlements in excess of insurance coverage in any of the three prior Fiscal Years 2017, 2018 and 2019.